treshugart/yocss/README.md

 ## Usage

 YoCSS is all about objects.
-Do whatever you want with an object and just pass it off to the YoCSS functions.
-The most common function is probably `css()`.
-This takes an object, converts it to CSS and appends it to the head if it needs to be, and returns the unique class name.
+Do whatever you want with an object and just pass it off to `css()`.
+It will then take your object, convert it to a CSS rule and insert it into the global stylesheet.

 ```js
 import { css } from 'yocss';